 Sixth: Test the live site so that the site looks consistent with the design

-If your site’s assets, such as CSS, JS and Image, load properly, it will display in the browser exactly matching the design.
+If your site’s assets, such as CSS, JS, and Image, load properly, they will display in the browser exactly matching the design.

 So, without panicking about this kind of error, debugging in the cold head, errors can be corrected.